ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**4.0.0**

+- Compatibility changes for Risk of Rain 2 Anniversary Update.
+- Removed deprecated content.
+	- Item_V2, Equipment_V2, Artifact_V2 now alias to Item, Equipment, Artifact and these aliases will be removed in the next minor version.
+	- AutoItemConfig has been removed.
+- Attempted to fix WorldUnique items being added to drop pools.

 **3.0.4**

 - General stability patch for StatHooks.